E-Bow the Letter: Critical reception

 "E-Bow the Letter" was ranked number 21 on NME magazine's list of the "Singles of the Year".
 Pitchfork Media founder and owner Ryan Schreiber described it on the website as "possibly one of the greatest songs ever written."
 Masterton called the song "so totally weird" and compared it to Mott the Hoople's 1972 single "All the Young Dudes", which features similar instrumentation.
+Paul Lester from Melody Maker felt it "is R.E.M. at their most gorgeously maudlin".
+Another Melody Maker editor, Mark Luffman, wrote, "Nevertheless, "E-Bow the Letter" does come out of nowhere R.E.M. have been before, right from its "All the Young Dudes" intro.
+Almost a Gene Clark song.
+This is R.E.M.'s "Tusk", inasmuch as it's a song we didn't quite expect them to come up with."